jessegrabowski/gEconpy/README.md

 If you want to help with the project, please don't hesitate to reach out!

 # Representing a DSGE Model
-Like the R package gEcon, gEcon.py uses .GCN files to represent a DSGE model.
+Like the R package gEcon, gEconpy uses .GCN files to represent a DSGE model.
 A GCN file is divided into blocks, each of which represents an optimization problem.
 Here is one block from the example Real Business Cycle (RBC) model included in the package.

 ```
 block HOUSEHOLD